aditya240/Movie-Map/README.md

   - View the ratings you gave a movie if it is already present in the watched list
 - **Manage Watched List**: Remove movies using the "red cross" next to watched movies on the list

+### Search Bar Functionality

+- **Focus with Enter/Return Key**: Users can focus on the search bar by pressing the Enter or Return key on their keyboard (Windows/Mac).
+- **Automatic Focus Reset**: When movie details are displayed after a selection, on clicking the Enter/Return key the focus returns to the search bar, and the search query is automatically cleared, providing a seamless user experience.

+### Movie Details Display

+- **Close with Escape Key**: When viewing movie details, users can press the Escape key to close the details view.
+This action will also display the watched movie summary and revert back to the movie list on the left box.

+### Custom Hooks

+- **`useMovies.js`**: A custom hook used for fetching movie data from the API, streamlining the process of retrieving movie information.
+- **`useLocalStorageState.js`**: This hook manages the setting and retrieval of the watched movies list in local storage, ensuring persistence across sessions.
+- **`useKeyDown.js`**: A custom hook that handles keyboard events, enabling the functionality for focusing the search bar and implementing the Escape key behavior for closing movie details.

 ## Getting Started

 Follow these steps to get the project running on your local machine.